efahsl/vega-developer-workshop-for-tv-apps/workshop_steps/4_performance_testing.md

 # Phase 4: Performance Testing & Analysis

 Now let's do some performance benchmarking!
-Note that performance tools are only supported on the physical Vega Fire TV stick.
-If you have not set up your Fire TV stick in previous steps, please go back and do so.
+Note that performance tools are only supported on a physical Vega Fire TV stick with [developer mode](https://developer.amazon.com/docs/vega/0.21/developer-mode.html) configured.

 ## 4.1: Performance Analysis